ubirch/ubirch-protocol-python/examples/EXAMPLES.md

 When --ishash/-i is set to true, the input argument is treated as a base64 payload hash.
 Otherwise, it is expected to be some kind of path to read a
 UPP from.
 This can be a file path or also /dev/stdin if the UPP is piped to this program via standard input.
 ```
-- `--ishash/-i` A boolean specifying whether the input data is a payload hash or a UPP.
+- `--ishash/-i` A boolean specifying whether the input data is a payload hash or an UPP.
 The payload hash is what is actually used to look up anchoring information about the UPP.
 This script can either extract it from a given UPP or just use the hash directly if provided.
 If directly provided, it must be base64 encoded (see the last example of this sub-section). `true` or `false`.
 - `--env/-e` The stage to check on.
 Should be the one the UPP was sent to. `prod`, `demo` or `dev`.
 - `--ishex/-x` A boolean which controls how the input UPP data is interpreted.
 By default, the data will
 be interpreted as normale binary data.
 When this flag is set to `true`, it will be considered